mfeldbauer/bios611_project/README.md

 Once it runs, open a new browser tab and go to ``localhost:8080``.
 You will be able to choose the subtype and which data you want to visualize.

-To close the connection, close the ``localhost:8080`` browser tab and click the stopsign in the upper corner of the Rstudio terminal.
+To close the connection, close the ``localhost:8080`` browser tab and click the stop sign in the upper corner of the Rstudio terminal.
+This is a necessary step if you want to run the other shiny app.